BabyFnord/update_wekan/README.md

 [WeKan](https://wekan.github.io) is an open-source kanban board.
 This script automates updating a bundle-based WeKan instance hosted on Uberspace 7.
 To install WeKan in the first place, see [this guide](https://lab.uberspace.de/guide_wekan.html).

 NOTA BENE
 This script is _work in progress_ as WeKan is frequently being updated.
 Some changes introduced to WeKan became problematic for bundle-installs on U7, this script provides some workarounds for that.
-Some extra features of the script currently are broken, I'll fix them when I have the time and knowledge to do so.
+One extra feature of the script remains broken for the time being (`--revert`), albeit not a critical one.

-It _might_ happen that WeKan introduces new features or dependencies and a new version won't run at first, needs some fixes to the startup-script or whatever 🤷🏻‍♂️.
-To prevent a failover, this script puts each installed version into its own subfolder ($HOME/wekan/wekan-{release version}/)and creates a symlink called `current` to be referenced elsewhere (ie. for [Document Root](https://manual.uberspace.de/web-documentroot/)).
-In case a new WeKan version is troublesome, run `ln -sfn "$HOME/wekan/wekan-[your prior version no. here]/bundle" "$HOME/wekan/current"` to activate your preferred prior version.

 ## Getting started